jeverley/dscpclassify/README.md

 	list dest_port '5353'
 	option class 'cs5'
 ```
-### LAN client DSCP hinting
+### Client DSCP hinting
-The service can be configured to apply the DSCP mark applied by a LAN client.<br />
+The service can be configured to apply the DSCP mark supplied by a non WAN originating client.<br />
 This function ignores CS6 and CS7 classes to avoid abuse from inappropriately configed LAN clients such as IoT devices.

 ### Dynamic classification